andreamichaelmsft/avnm-lab/README.md

 ## Create your Azure Virtual Network Manager instance.

-You're tasked with seting up connectivity, security, routing, and more among several virtual networks.
+You're tasked with setting up connectivity, security, routing, and more among several virtual networks.
 To achieve this, you need an instance of Azure Virtual Network Manager (AVNM) -- a network manager.

 1. In the Azure Portal, search for `Network managers` and create a new one.
 Use the following values for the **Basics** tab's fields: